 Class size: 13 students.
 Students may register on a first-come, first-served basis.

-Instructor: The high school instructor will teach the course, in collaboration with Dr. Jill Anderson and other RMBL scientists.
+Instructor: The high school instructor, Lizza Vachon, will teach the course, in collaboration with Dr. Jill Anderson and other RMBL scientists.

 Pre-Requisites: One year of HS biology, except by permission of the instructor.